Ultimaker/Meta/code_conventions.md

 Implementation (C/C++)
 ----
-Generally all implementation should be in .cpp files.
+All implementations should be in .cpp files.
 An exception is template functions, which must be implemented in the header file.

 Sometimes including the implementation in the header file can make it easier for the compiler to inline functions.

-Class Files
+Class Files *** Changed ***
 ----
-It is generally preferred to have each class in its own file with a filename corrseponding to the class name.
+Each class would have its own file with a filename corrseponding to the class name.
 Hence a class named Printer would have a printer.h + printer.cpp for C/C++, a printer.py for Python and a printer.php for PHP

 Namespaces *** New ***